Commonwealth War Cemetery Hotton

 Click for more information on the overview at the bottom of the page.

 - Photos: Anneke Moerenhout (1,2), Ewoud van Eig (3) & Fedor de Vries (4,5)

 Also on this site

 Point of interest

-Amongst others, the following persons are buried here (Overview)
+Amongst others, the following persons are buried here or mentioned on the Wall of Missing (Overview)

 |Griffiths, John Francis|

 † March 9th, 1945